 GitPitch enforces size limits on image files.
-These size limits exist to ensure slide decks viewed online can be loaded and rendered without undue delays for your audience.
+These size limits exist to ensure slide decks viewed online can be loaded and rendered in the browser without undue delays.

-Currently there is a 1Mb file size limit for each JPG, PNG, and GIF image file.
+Currently there is a 1Mb file size limit for each individual JPG, PNG, and GIF image.

 This tool can be opened using the Switch to Image Manager link on the Desktop home screen.
 The image manager looks as follows: